Summer School 2015 - 'Human Rights in Practice: Working in the Field'

 Are you interested in working in the international field of human rights?
 This week-long course will introduce advanced undergraduate students to what it means to work in organisations, institutions, networks and movements that defend and promote human rights.
 Students will interact with guest lecturers from NGOs, the UN and other inter-governmental agencies, law firms, and national human rights institutions.
 They will study areas such as human rights monitoring, advocacy and campaigning, grassroots organizing, humanitarian law and transitional justice.
 The course will culminate in a visit to The Hague to visit the International Criminal Court and other international criminal justice institutions.

 This course will present practices in the international field of human rights and introduce advanced undergraduate students in law, political science and social sciences to what it means to work in organisations, institutions, networks and movements that defend and promote human rights.
 Course lecturers will be practitioners working for NGOs, the UN and other inter-governmental agencies with a human rights mandate, law firms, and national human rights institutions.
-The course will include modules on a range of topics that are representative of the human rights field, including:
+The course will include modules on a range of topics that are representative of the human rights field, including:• Human rights monitoring

 • Advocacy & campaigning, through video and other multi-media/social media etc.